Fortnite season 5 week 4 challenges and how to beat them

 Sniper damage

-Usually a sniper challenge might be pretty difficult, but simply dealing damage is a little easier because you're not required to go for the headshots (though it certainly wouldn't hurt -- at least not you, anyway).
+Usually a sniper challenge might be pretty difficult, but simply dealing damage is a little easier because players are not required to go for headshots (though it certainly wouldn't hurt -- at least not you, anyway).
 Again, 50 vs. 50 game mode is probably the safest because it's easier to hide away from the action and snipe people from afar.

 Find the Battle Star

-Finally, to find the Battle Star between A Gas Station, Soccer Pitch and Stunt Mountain, you can use any game mode except Playground Mode.
+Finally, Epic Games often includes a spot you have to search for on the map and this week is no different.
+To find the Battle Star between A Gas Station, Soccer Pitch and Stunt Mountain, you can use any game mode except Playground Mode.
 But instead of searching around, I've got it for you right here:

 If you follow this guide, you should get through this week's challenges pretty quickly.
 Happy hunting, fellow Fortnite fans!